 After liquid water intrusion, air leakage is the second most common mechanism for depositing moisture in wall assemblies.
 Air leakage occurs due to air pressure differentials causing air to flow through or within the building assembly.
-In order to control air leakage a continuous plane of airtightness should be created.
-This plane of airtightness or air seal should be continuous not only for each building assembly, but at the connection between adjoining building assemblies.
+In order to control air leakage a continuous plane of air seal must be created.
+This air seal must be continuous not only for each building assembly, but at the connection between adjoining building assemblies.
 Uncontrolled air leakage can also impact the energy efficiency of the building as infiltrating air will need to be conditioned or through the loss of exfiltrating conditioned air.
 The Building America goal is to achieve an infiltration rate equivalent to 2.5 square inches per 100 square feet of building enclosure area.
-Creating a continuous air seal is possible with special attention at transition details between different assemblies and systems.
+Creating a continuous air seal is possible; however, special attention is often needed at transition details between different assemblies and systems.